It’s tough to get into McKinsey

 Extracurricular activities.
 Don’t be a boring person.
 Highlight that you have something to show for besides good grades and prestigious internship experiences.
 Anything goes that demonstrates your passion and motivation, and ideally, conveys some of the traits that consulting firms screen for (e.g., leadership as the captain of some sports team – the classic).

-You need to be strong in at least 3 of these areas to be considered for a job at the top firms.
+Applicants need to be strong in at least 3 of these areas to be considered for their McKinsey careers.
 The better you are or the higher your spike in one, the more leeway you have in others.
 For instance, if you are an ex-Olympian, other areas won’t count as much anymore…You get the idea.

 How we can help you

-If you want professional help to tailor your application and pass the screening stage, check out our cover letter and resume services.
+If you want professional help to tailor your application and pass the screening stage to kickstart your McKinsey careers, check out our cover letter and resume services.
 As former McKinsey consultants, we have screened 100s of resumes and cover letters and know exactly what you need to include to move to the interviews.

-We offer dedicated guides with templates on the perfect consulting resume and cover letter as well as resume and cover letter editing services for McKinsey, BCG, or Bain (obviously also applicable to all the other firms such as Oliver Wyman, Booz Allen Hamilton, strategy&, AT Kearney, Roland Berger, Deloitte, EY, KPMG, PWC, Accenture, L.E.K., etc.).
+We offer dedicated guides with templates on the perfect McKinsey resume and McKinsey cover letter example as well as resume and cover letter editing services for McKinsey, Boston Consulting Group (BCG), or Bain (obviously also applicable to all the other firms such as Oliver Wyman, Booz Allen Hamilton, strategy&, AT Kearney, Roland Berger, Deloitte, EY, KPMG, PWC, Accenture, L.E.K., etc.).

-We discuss every aspect of the perfect consulting resume and cover letter in much more detail, including ready-to-use samples and templates to both give you the stories, phrases, and keywords needed to get to the interview as well as shorten your application preparation time significantly.
+We discuss every aspect of the perfect consulting resume and cover letter in much more detail, including ready-to-use samples, cover letter examples, and templates to both give you the stories, phrases, and keywords needed to get to the interview as well as shorten your application preparation time significantly.